 4.)Genetically inherited steep tibial plateau angles sometimes seen in large breed dogs (more on this below).

-Specifically, the affected dog or cat presents at first with toe-touching to non-weight bearing lameness.
+Specifically, the affected dog presents at first with toe-touching to non-weight bearing lameness.
 There is often significant swelling of the affected knee joint, with moderate to severe pain when the joint is manipulated.
-On physical examination, dogs and cats that have ruptured their cranial cruciate ligament have what is called a cranial drawer sign.
+On physical examination, dogs and that have ruptured their cranial cruciate ligament have what is called a cranial drawer sign.
 This is when the femur (thigh bone) is held stationary, and the veterinarian can pull the tibia (chin bone) forward.
 This should not occur in a normal knee joint.

 Left untreated, the instablility of the knee causes chronic pain, arthritis, and imminent degenerative joint disease.
 Treatment is surgical stabilization of the knee joint.